richardcom/tp/docs/UserGuide.md

 * You can remove all the book’s categories by typing `c/` without specifying any categories after it.

 Examples:
-* `edit 2 n/A Brief History of Time e/abhot@gmail.com` Edits the name and contact email address of the 2nd book to be A Brief History of Time and abhot@gmail.com respectively.
+* `edit 2 n/A Brief History of Time e/abhot@gmail.com` Edits the name and contact email language of the 2nd book to be A Brief History of Time and abhot@gmail.com respectively.
 * `edit 3 p/Scribner Publisher t/` Edits the publisher of the 3rd book to be Scribner Publisher and clears all existing tags.

 #### _Additional information regarding stocking in add and edit command_